GoldenGateBridge_BakerBeach_MC

 Southeastern region of California centering aorund the Sonoran Desert, and features the city of Palm Springs, Joshua Tree National Park, and the Salton Sea

 California is the most populous and the third-largest state by area.
 The Greater Los Angeles area and the San Francisco Bay Area are the nation's second and fifth most populous urban regions respectively.
 Sacramento is the state's capital, while Los Angeles is the most populous city in the state and the second most populous city in the country (after New York City).
-Los Angeles County is the country's most populous, while San Bernardino County is the largest county by area in the country.
-San Francisco, which is both a city and a county, is the second most densely populated major city in the country (after New York City) and the fifth most densely populated county in the country, behind four of New York City's five boroughs.
+San Francisco is the second most densely populated major city in the country (after New York City) and the fifth most densely populated county in the country, behind four of New York City's five boroughs.

 The economy of California is the largest sub-national economy in the world.
 If it were a country, it would be the 37th most populous country and the fifth largest economy as of 2020.

-Notable contributions to popular culture, for example in entertainment and sports, have their origins in California.
+Notable contributions to popular culture have their origins in California.
 The state also has made noteworthy contributions in the fields of communication, information, innovation, environmentalism, economics, and politics.
 It is the home of Hollywood, the oldest and largest film industry in the world, which has had a profound effect on global entertainment.
 It is considered the origin of the hippie counterculture, beach and car culture, and the personal computer, among other innovations.
 The San Francisco Bay Area and the Greater Los Angeles Area are widely seen as centers of the global technology and entertainment industries, respectively.
-California's economy is very diverse: 58% of it is based on finance, government, real estate services, technology, and professional, scientific, and technical business services.
-Although it accounts for only 1.5% of the state's economy, California's agriculture industry has the highest output of any U.S. state.
-California's ports and harbors handle about a third of all U.S. imports, most originating in Pacific Rim international trade.

-California shares a border with Oregon to the north, Nevada and Arizona to the east, and the Mexican state of Baja California to the south.
 The state's diverse geography ranges from the Pacific Coast and metropolitan areas in the west to the Sierra Nevada mountains in the east, and from the redwood and Douglas fir forests in the northwest to the Mojave Desert in the southeast.
 The Central Valley, a major agricultural area, dominates the state's center.
-Although California is well known for its warm Mediterranean climate and monsoon seasonal weather, the large size of the state results in climates that vary from moist temperate rainforest in the north to arid desert in the interior, as well as snowy alpine in the mountains.
+Although California is well known for its warm Mediterranean climate, the large size of the state results in climates that vary from moist temperate rainforest in the north to arid desert in the interior, as well as snowy alpine in the mountains.
 All these factors lead to an enormous demand for water.
 Over time, droughts and wildfires have increased in frequency and become less seasonal and more year-round, further straining California's water security.

 The Sierra Nevada (Spanish for "snowy range") includes the highest peak in the contiguous 48 states, Mount Whitney, at 14,505 feet (4,421 m).
 The range embraces Yosemite Valley, famous for its glacially carved domes, and Sequoia National Park, home to the giant sequoia trees, the largest living organisms on Earth, and the deep freshwater lake, Lake Tahoe, the largest lake in the state by volume.